 TimeStory is a fast, easy-to-use Mac app for creating graphical timelines.
 It's used for project plans, product roadmaps, ancient and modern history, family stories, and much more!

 Timeline authoring is designed to be fast, simple, visual, and direct.
 Despite its ease of use, it provides advanced features for styling, filtering, structuring, importing, exporting, and more.
 And it's gotten continuously better since release.

-TimeStory is built by Aaron Trickey, an independent software developer and owner of Casual Programmer.
+TimeStory is built by Aaron Trickey, an independent developer, and owner of Casual Programmer LLC.
 Its design, direction, and testing are in partnership with his wife Hemi.
-His background includes many years of programming on various platforms, and a variety of development and leadership roles at a few different companies before going solo.
+His background includes many years of programming on various platforms, and a variety of development and leadership roles at a few different companies, before going solo.